-Definitions of Employee For purposes of this section:
+Definitions of Employee for purposes of this section:

 - 1. Current employee is a person who is an employee of an agency of the State; - 2.
-Former employee is a person who was an employee of any agency of the State at any time less than 2 years preceding the commencement date of the proposed contract.
+Former employee is a person who was an employee of any agency of the State at any time in the 2 years preceding the commencement date of the proposed contract, and who will be receiving retirement benefits under the Public Employees' Retirement System at any time during the period of the contract.